Britney Spears conservatorship case: Resignations and litigation under new counsel

 On August 6, Jamie filed a petition disputing Rosengart's claims, attributing his daughter's allegations of abuse to her being "mentally sick".
-Jamie also accused Montgomery and Sam Ingham, of involuntarily admitting Spears into a medical facility in 2019.
+Jamie also accused Montgomery and Sam Ingham of involuntarily admitting Spears into a medical facility in 2019.
 He further alleged that during a phone call Montgomery made to him the previous month, she expressed concerns regarding Spears's mental health, and raised the prospect of placing her under a 5150 hold.
 Later that day, Montgomery's attorney, Lauriann Wright, issued a statement in response to Jamie's filing.

 Wright clarified that neither a (at the time) care manager, nor a court appointed counsel, have the "power or authority" to place a conservatee in a facility, and that her client's involvement was restricted to signing "routine paperwork" under Jamie's direction.
 She also divulged the decision to send Spears to the facility was made by her treating psychiatrist at the time, Dr. Timothy Benson.
-In regards to the details about Montgomery's phone call with Jamie, Wright denied that her client ever qualified Spears for a 5150 hold, and instead suggested not have her testifying in court, or subjected to an evaluation.
+In regards to the details about Montgomery's phone call with Jamie, Wright denied that her client ever qualified Spears for a 5150 hold, and instead suggested that she not testify in court, or be subject to an evaluation.

-On August 8, Judge Penny denied Rosengart's petition to advance the hearing scheduled for September 29, as well as Jamie's immediate suspension.

-On August 12, Jamie filed a petition opposing his suspension and removal as conservator of the estate, though agreed to step down at the request of Judge Penny.
-In his filing, Jamie also disputed Lynne's declarations of support in favor of his removal, claiming misinformation on her behalf, in addition to accusing her of financial rewarding from the estate, while citing her relationship with their daughter as "estranged".
+On August 8, Penny denied Rosengart's petition to advance the hearing scheduled for September 29, as well as Jamie's immediate suspension.
+Four days later, Jamie filed a petition opposing his suspension and removal as conservator of the estate, though he agreed to step down at the request of Penny.
+In his filing, Jamie also disputed Lynne's declarations of support in favor of his removal, claiming misinformation on her behalf, in addition to accusing her of enriching herself financially from the estate, while citing her relationship with their daughter as "estranged".

-On August 20, it was reported that proposed conservator Jason Rubin filed a petition in 2020 to become the guardian of his mother Ida Rubin, despite Ida testifying that she was competent to handle her own affairs.
-A judge dismissed Jason's petition after a year of litigation, ruling in Ida's favor.
-An attorney for Jason stated the events "in no way whatsoever [reflect] on Mr. Rubin's ability to properly manage and protect an individual's assets".